cncf/kubernetes-community-days/content/organizing-marketing-promotion.md

 * Update your data file for your event to add your start & end dates; this adds your event to the map on the front page!

 Twitter
-* Set up an event-specific Twitter account such as @kubernetesdays(city intials)
+* Set up an event-specific Twitter account such as @kubernetesdays(city initials)
 * Tag @kubernetesdays in your tweets
 * Send tweets to the KCD-organizers slack channel to be retweeted
 * Tweet with the hashtag #KubernetesCommunityDays